Anthony Banbury

 Anthony Banbury (born 1964) was appointed the President and Chief Executive Officer of the International Foundation for Electoral Systems (IFES) in 2018.
 He served as United Nations Assistant Secretary-General for Field Support until 5 February 2016.
-He resigned from this position, stating that the UN is in dire need of reform.
+He retired from this position, afterwards stating that the UN is in dire need of reform.
 Drawing on more than 20 years of experience with the UN, he criticized its sclerotic personnel system, a lack of accountability, insufficient impact and the UN's inability to deal with transgressions by its own staff.

-From June 2009 until he resigned, Banbury served as United Nations Assistant Secretary-General for Field Support.
+From June 2009 until he retired, Banbury served as United Nations Assistant Secretary-General for Field Support.
 He was appointed to this position by UN Secretary-General Ban Ki-moon.
 In this position he was responsible for overseeing operational support to the more than 30 UN peacekeeping and political missions around the world, with a combined budget in excess of $8 billion.

 While serving as Assistant Secretary-General at UN headquarters in New York, Banbury was on four occasions given special assignments by the Secretary-General.

 From 23 September 2014 to 3 January 2015, Banbury served as the Special Representative of the Secretary-General and Head of the United Nations Mission for Emergency Ebola Response.
 Appointed to this position near the peak of the Ebola crisis, Banbury designed the UN system-wide operational response and led its implementation; by the time he left the Ebola caseload had reduced significantly and the crisis phase was largely over.
 He was replaced by Ismail Ould Cheikh Ahmed following the end of his tour of duty at UNMEER on January 3, 2015.

 In January 2014 the Secretary-General appointed Banbury as the UN Central African Republic Crisis Manager at a time of widespread violence, population displacement and risk of genocide.
 Banbury developed a six-point plan for the Secretary-General that was approved by the UN Security Council and contributed to the abatement of the crisis.

 In September 2013 the Secretary-General assigned Banbury to negotiate with the Organization for the Prohibition of Chemical Weapons (OPCW) on the establishment of an international mission to remove and destroy Syria's declared chemical weapons stocks and production facilities, following an agreement between U.S. Secretary of State John Kerry and Russian Foreign Minister Sergei Lavrov.
 Banbury led the negotiations, design and initial capability deployment from the UN side.
 The joint OPCW-UN mission successfully removed and/or destroyed all declared chemical weapons stocks and production facilities.